jessika8/reactCards/README.md

 # reactCards
-Simple project that displays four cards with different information
+A simple project that displays four cards with different information

 ## Motivation
 Learning how to use react.
-A simple introduction how to create a component and make it display different information
+A simple introduction of how to create a component and make it display different information

-## What have i achieved so far?
+## What have I achieved so far?
 * Four cards are displaying different picture and information